Box breathing exercise

 Calming breathing exercises are a simple technique which helps to slow the breathing and relax the nervous system.

 This visual breathing exercise is perfect for calming down in those anxious moments when we feel overwhelmed.
-There are a range of benefits to engaging in this practice:

 • Calms the nervous system